Ada-Developers-Academy/core-pses/02/data-transformation.md

-# Problem Name
+# Data Transformation

 ## Problem

-Imagine working on software that `<TEMPLATE: has some specific kind of purpose and context>`.
-Create a function named `<TEMPLATE: function name>` that is responsible for `<TEMPLATE: is responsible for what, as a high-level goal?>`.
-This function should take in `<TEMPLATE: specify data type and what it represents.
-This needs to be flexible, as question 2 of the PSE is to come up with 2 examples of input>` as a parameter. `<TEMPLATE: function details, if needed>` This function should have a return value of `<TEMPLATE: description of output>`.
+Imagine working on software that tracks students.
+Create a function named `get_student_data` that is responsible for giving back student data.
+This function should take in a list of student name strings.
+This function should have a return value of a list of dictionaries.
+Each dictionary should have the name of the student and a student id.
+The ids should **not** be consecutive numbers.

 ## Prompts